Welcome to The Cat is Dead . . . Put Her Out for Garbage

 The Convoluted Black Hose System

-Hello John & Adrienne,
+Hello John and Adrienne,

 Make sure you lock and dead bolt the front door - with the humidity, the door sticks and does not shut too good.